Sharp Testable Implications of Encouragement Designs: Extensions

 \begin{remark} When $J = 2$, the only inequalities implied by Theorem \ref{thm:withY} are

-Note that these inequalities coincide with the simplification described in Corollary \ref{cor:withY-0} when $J_0 = 1$; this demonstrates that the normalization discussed in Remark \ref{rem:norm} is innocuous in the case where $J = 2$.
+Note that these inequalities coincide with the simplification described in Corollary \ref{cor:withY-0} when $J_0 = 1$.
 Furthermore, these inequalities are exactly those derived by \cite{balke1997bounds,balke1997probabilistic} and \cite{kitagawa2015test}.
-Theorem \ref{thm:withY} could therefore be thought of as a counterpart to their results when both the treatment and instrument can take more than two values and are unordered. \end{remark}
+We emphasize, however, that both the inequalities and the arguments to establish sharpness are novel beyond this setting. \end{remark}